 Porky is not that kind of villain.
 Porky is just an obnoxious little shit.

 Porky is a selfish, rude, irredeemable brat.
 While he's not a character with any depth per say, he's nonetheless an incredibly well-made bad guy for how realistic he is and how consistently true to character he stays.
 He's the essential bad kid.
 He's spoiled, he's selfish, he jeers and taunts everyone, he's petty, he's convinced that he's the center of all creation, and he demands absolute adulation from everyone around him.
 Never before have I seen the nastiest traits of children portrayed so completely and convincingly.
+At his absolute worst, South Park’s Eric Cartman at most equals the level of obnoxious, petty, toxic self-importance that defines Porky’s every word and action.
 Despite the fact that he manipulates his way to the top of an evil organization, guides the embodiment of all evil, and creates an army with which he invades and corrupts what amounts to the entire world, he's never more than a rotten child.

 He also deserves mention for the fact that he very successfully makes the player hate his heinous little guts.
 Hate.
 Every time he opens his pudgy little mouth, I wish I could reach through the screen and choke the life out of him.
 He's always arrogant, maddeningly condescending, totally unfeeling, and he has an obsession with one-upping Earthbound's main character, Ness, that leads him to insist that he's still the cooler one even when he's running away like a sniveling coward--which happens a lot.
 Porky flees almost as much as those gutless Turks in Final Fantasy 7, and the fact that he refuses to adjust his narcissistic self-image at all regardless of how sorely the weak, pitiful little bastard's been pummeled just adds to how irritating he is.
 Porky's the perfect child villain, folks--it's that simple.